mossblaser/slidie/docs/source/file-numbering.rst

 less likely you'll have to rename extra files when reorganising your slides whilst smaller gaps lead to smaller numbers.
 You could try 100 (as in the example above) as a starting point if unsure.

+Slidie provides the :ref:`slidie-mv <slidie-mv>` utility for conveniently reordering slides based on this scheme (whilst handling the awkward case where you run out of numbers).

 Zero padding
 ````````````